-In addition, as part of the regular annual long-term incentive grants, in April 2021 we awarded Ms. Collins and Mr. Wesch stock options to purchase 3,063 shares and 1,072 shares of our common stock, respectively.
+In addition, as part of the regular annual long-term incentive grants, in April 2022 we granted Mr. Miller and Ms. Collins stock options to purchase 7,438 and 13,067 shares, respectively.
+These stock options vest in equal monthly installments over the three-year period following the grant date.